 8. Visit an island

 Don’t limit your trip to Venice.
 Take the vaporetto and get off at the less touristic islands in the lagoon.
 A visit to the islands will immerse you in a completely different atmosphere.
-You could explore for instance Torcello, which was the origin of Venice, Certosa, a very relaxing island with lots of green (read tips in my post ‘Certosa: Relax at a green oasis in the Venetian lagoon’) or Sant’Erasmo, the agricultural garden of Venice.
+You could explore for instance Torcello, which was the origin of Venice, Certosa, a very relaxing island with lots of green (read tips in my post ‘Certosa: Relax at a green oasis in the Venetian lagoon’), Giudecca, which lies directly in front of Venice (see my post ‘Giudecca: A peaceful island with 10 remarkable buildings’) or Sant’Erasmo, the agricultural garden of Venice.
 I know from experience that it can be difficult to draw yourself from Venice if you haven’t seen everything yet.
 However, if you do so, it will certainly add value to your trip.

 9. Watch the crowds